code-not-found/code-not-found.github.io/_posts/java/2017-11-18-java-download-install-jdk-7-windows.md

 # JDK Download & Install

-Java can be downloaded from the [Oracle Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"}.
-There are a number of different download packages available, for this tutorial we will be installing Java Standard Edition (SE) on Windows.
-In order to be able to compile Java code we need the Java Development Kit (JDK) package that comes with a Java compiler.
+Java can be obtained from the Oracle Java download page.
+There are a number of [different Java packages available](https://docs.oracle.com/javaee/6/firstcup/doc/gkhoy.html){:target="_blank"}, for this tutorial we will be installing Java Standard Edition (SE) on Windows.
+In order to be able to compile Java code, we need the Java Development Kit (JDK) package that comes with a Java compiler.
 The JDK package also comes with a Java runtime environment (JRE) that is needed to run compiled Java code.

-For this tutorial we will use an older Java version.
-Scroll all the way down to the bottom of the Oracle Java download page and click on the <var>Download</var> button in the <var>Java Archive</var> section.
-Then look for the <var>Java SE 7</var> link and after clicking on it select the correct operating system under <var>Java SE Development Kit 7u80</var>.
+As we are installing an older Java version, you need to scroll all the way down to the bottom of the [Oracle Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} and click on the <var>Download</var> button in the <var>Java Archive</var> section.
+Then look for the <var>Java SE 7</var> link and after clicking on it, select the correct operating system under <var>Java SE Development Kit 7u80</var>.

 > Here is the direct link to [download the jdk 1.7.0_80 installer for Windows 32 or 64 bit](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html){:target="_blank"}.

 Accept the License Agreement and pick the correct download for your operating system.
-In this example we will use the Windows 64 bit version.
+In this example, we will use the Windows 64 bit version.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/java/java-7-download-jdk.png" alt="java 7 download jdk">
 </figure>

 Sign in using your Oracle account (or create a new one) and the download should start.
-Once the download is complete, locate the <var>jdk-7u80-windows-x64.exe</var> file and double click to run the installer.
+Once the download is complete, locate the <var>jdk-7u80-windows-x64.exe</var> file and double-click to run the installer.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/java/java-7-installer-start.png" alt="java 7 installer start">